Career and Technical Education Pathways

 Introduction to Health Care

 Interested in a career in the health care industry?
 If so, this course is for you!
 Study the history of health care and explore different careers.
 Become familiar with anatomy and physiology, disease processes and hand-on health care skills like handwashing and body mechanics.
 An introduction to vital signs and anatomy and physiology will also be included.
-You will also have the opportunity to receive an American Red Cross CPR and First Aid Card.
+You will also receive an American Red Cross CPR and First Aid Card.

 Health Science Careers (3 Hour)